Indexers have a unique combination of skills. They can:

 There are many different types of indexing, some of which require specialised skills from indexers.
 Examples include:

 - Book indexing

 - Website and metadata indexing

 There are a range of courses and workshops on indexing, and the various ANZSI groups offer a chance to meet others interested in indexing at meetings.
-You can find out more about indexing under Resources.
+You can find out more about indexing under About indexing.